London Passes: the passes to London

 - At the entrance of your chosen attractions, simply show the QR (from smartphone or printed)

 NB.
 It is not necessary to choose in advance which attractions to see.
 When you purchase the pass you ONLY select the number of attractions.
-Which attractions to visit you decide once you are in town, even a few minutes in advance based on tastes, needs, queues, weather conditions, etc.

 Purchase the London Explorer PassLondon Explorer Pass Prices